S3-working-group/s3-practical-guide/content/src/patterns/building-organizations/helping-team.md

  In any case, a helping team benefits from a [clearly defined domain](section:clarify-and-develop-domains) to ensure that expectations are clear to all involved.

 ## Examples for Helping Teams

 The following examples illustrate cases where, in their specific context, delegators chose to create a helping team.

+**Example 1: Customer Support Team in a Regulated Industry**

+A Head of Customer Support is responsible for regulatory interpretation, and support agents handle customer interactions:

+-   The Head of Customer Support defines scripts, boundaries, and escalation rules.
+-   Agents execute support work within strict constraints.
+-   Edge cases go to the governance backlog.
+-   Agents are invited to select a representative to participate in governance decisions.

+**Why Helping Team fits**: When legal risk makes decentralized governance inappropriate, and clear procedures dominate, effectiveness comes from speed and consistency.

+**Example 2: Event Production Crews for a Conference Director**

+ A Conference Director oversees the planning, strategic design, and governance of large professional or academic conferences, while execution is carried out by multiple specialized production crews.

+The director defines the conference design, strategies, standards, budgets, and key partnerships, and assigns a coordinator for each crew.

+The production crews operate within these constraints:

+-   **Logistics Crew** ensures operational execution, managing venues, catering, travel, accommodation, and on-site operations.
+-   **Program & Speaker Crew** coordinates speakers, workshops, and session schedules.
+**Communications & Registration Crew** handles attendee registration, communications, signage, and digital platforms.
+-   **Sponsorship & Vendor Crew** liaises with sponsors, exhibitors, and external vendors.

+Each crew escalates issues that exceed their delegated authority — such as budget reallocations, major contract changes, or reputational risks — to the director's governance backlog.

+**Why Helping Team fits**: Multiple specialized production crews can work in parallel, ensuring efficient execution of complex tasks while the director retains governance over strategic, financial, and reputational risks.
+Clear boundaries and escalation procedures allow teams to focus on execution, which often aligns with a team's preference under time pressure to "just get it done" rather than engage in governance debates that would slow progress.

+**Example 3: Assistant Pool for Senior Executive or Political Leader**

+A senior executive or political leader is accountable for strategic decisions, public representation, and overall governance.
+A pool of assistants supports their work, enabling the leader to focus on high-level priorities.

+The leader defines priorities, protocols, and decision thresholds for what the team can handle independently.

+The team executes a wide variety of tasks:

+-   Preparing briefs and research summaries.
+-   Drafting speeches, talking points, and public statements.
+-   Creating detailed itineraries for official engagements or journeys.
+-   Managing scheduling, correspondence, and logistics.

+Issues that exceed delegated authority, e.g., policy interpretation, sensitive decisions, or resource allocation, are escalated to the leader's governance backlog.

+**Why helping team fits**: Clear rules and escalation paths expand the leader's capacity without diluting accountability; strategic, reputational, and political risks require governance to remain centralized.
+Assistants benefit from clarity, structure, and the ability to act efficiently within defined boundaries.